nietus/MotoGP/README.md

 ### Interact

-pip install mysql-connector-python streamlint
+pip install mysql-connector-python streamlit

-streamlint run app.py
+streamlit run app.py

 MySQL server should be running, created and populated

-You can interact with the tables using the streamlint interface, but keep in mind that you should respect the relationships.
+You can interact with the tables using the streamlit interface, but keep in mind that you should respect the relationships.
 For example, create an account with email X before commenting a race with email X, and so on.